Frank T. Cary: Early life and education

-Frank Taylor Cary was born on December 14, 1920, in Gooding, Idaho, the son of Dr. Frank T. Cary and Ida Hayden.
-After a short period of his birth, the family moved to Inglewood, California.
+Frank Taylor Cary was born on December 14, 1920, in Gooding, Idaho.
+Taylor was the son of Dr. Frank T. Cary and Ida Hayden.
+The family moved to Inglewood, California not long after his birth.
 He earned a bachelor's degree from the University of California, Los Angeles in 1943, then in 1948 earned his M.B.A. from Stanford Graduate School of Business.

 Career

 IBM

 Cary joined IBM in 1948 as a salesman in Los Angeles.
 He held a variety of management positions and became president of the Data Processing Division in 1964.
-Advancing through the management ranks, he became general manager of data processing and vice president after two years, then became a senior vice president in 1967, in the following year, he was appointed as a member of the board of directors, then joined the Corporate Office and the Management Review Committee.
+Advancing through the management ranks, he became general manager of data processing and vice president after two years, then became a senior vice president in 1967.
+The following year, he was appointed as a member of the board of directors then joined the Corporate Office and the Management Review Committee.
 In January 1973, Cary was named Chairman and CEO.

-During his tenure as chief executive at IBM, he presided over a period of rapid growth in product, revenue and profit.
-His most notable accomplishment was recognizing that the personal computer was going to be an emerging product category that could ultimately be a threat to IBM.
-Consequently, he forced the creation of a special, small dedicated group to spearhead an answer to Apple, within IBM but totally protected from the internal bureaucracy of a large corporation.
+He was chief executive at IBM during a period of rapid growth in product, revenue, and profit.
+He started the creation of a small group within IBM dedicated to spearhead an answer to Apple.

-He stepped down from his position in 1981, remained a director until 1991.
+He stepped down from his position in 1981 but remained a director until 1991.